lapinek/scripted-decision-logs/README.md

 ## AM Script Examples

-Two example scripts are provided that were used in the above journey, both including the function copied from [scripted-decision-debugger.js](scripted-decision-debugger.js).
+Two example scripts are provided, which were used in the above journey, both including the function copied from [scripted-decision-debugger.js](scripted-decision-debugger.js).

 In both examples, logs are displayed in the pop-up window _and_ in the login screen, but using only one of the display options is also supported.